Old Supreme Court Chamber: Fire of 1814 and reconstruction

-The Supreme Court barely had the opportunity to hear cases in the chamber before the justices were forced to leave Washington by the threat of British invasion during the War of 1812.
-On August 24, 1814, the British successfully took the city, and set fire to many of the recently completed buildings of the fledgling capital, including the North and South wings of the Capitol building.
-Despite the disaster, which left much of the North Wing gutted, the chamber with its vaulted ceiling survived.
-With safety in mind, however, Latrobe ordered the ceiling broken down and rebuilt for the final time in 1815.
-Latrobe resigned two years later, and it was under his successor, Charles Bulfinch, that the chamber was completed in 1819, in time for the next session of the Supreme Court.
+The Supreme Court barely had the opportunity to hear cases in the chamber before the justices fled Washington in the face of advancing British forces during the War of 1812.
+On August 24, 1814, the British occupied the city and burnt several government buildings, including the North and South wings of the Capitol building.
+Despite the burnings, which left much of the North Wing gutted, the chamber with its vaulted ceiling survived.
+With safety in mind, however, Latrobe ordered the ceiling to be broken down and rebuilt for the final time in 1815.
+Latrobe resigned two years later, under his successor, Charles Bulfinch, that the chamber was completed in 1819, in time for the next session of the Supreme Court.

-In 1844, Samuel Morse sent the first Morse coded message—which read "What hath God wrought?"—from the Supreme Court Chamber.
+In 1844, Samuel Morse held the first demonstration of the Baltimore–Washington telegraph line in the chamber, sending the message "What hath God wrought".

 The Supreme Court resided in the chamber for the next forty-one years, until 1860.
 During that time, the court heard arguments on such landmark cases as McCulloch v.
 Maryland, Gibbons v.
 Ogden, Dred Scott v.
 Sandford, and United States v.
 The Amistad.
-Two Chief Justices—John Marshall and Roger Taney—presided over the Supreme Court in the chamber.
+Two chief justices—John Marshall and Roger Taney—presided over the Supreme Court in the chamber.

 Post-Supreme Court and restoration

 Upon the departure of the Supreme Court to the Old Senate Chamber upstairs in 1860, the chamber was put to use as the Law Library of Congress until 1941.
-After the Supreme Court vacated the Capitol building itself for its present-day quarters in the Supreme Court Building, the room was used as a reference library, and later as a committee room for the Joint Committee on Atomic Energy from 1955 to 1960.
-From 1960 to 1972, the chamber was given the rather mundane purpose of being a storage room, until Congress voted to restore the chamber to its historic antebellum appearance, which everyday citizens can visit and see.
+After the Supreme Court vacated the Capitol building itself for its present-day quarters in the Supreme Court Building, the room was used as a reference library and later as a committee room for the Joint Committee on Atomic Energy from 1955 to 1960.
+From 1960 to 1972, the chamber was a rather mundane storage room until Congress voted to restore it to its historic antebellum appearance, which everyday citizens can visit and see.

 An 1854 diagram of the chamber was used to establish the layout and positioning of furniture in the chamber, and a portrait of John Marshall provided clues towards a mahogany railing and the carpet pattern.
 Still existing furnishings in the possession of the United States Capitol were sent to the chamber, as well as donated items such as Roger Taney's chair.
 By 1975, the chamber was opened to the public and has served as a museum ever since.